Kobipro/Kobipro/README.md

-- 👋 Hi, I’m @Kobipro
+- 👋 Hi, I’m @Kobby Boateng
-- 👀 I’m interested in full stack web developments
+- 👀 I’m a Full Stack Web Developer
-- 🌱 I’m currently learning node.js
+- 🌱 "I code to inspire, innovate, and leave a lasting legacy."
 - 💞️ I’m looking to collaborate on challenging projects
-- 📫 How to reach me @ username.kkk//facebook
+- 📫 How to reach me on Whatsapp @0278082697

 <!---
 Kobipro/Kobipro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.